Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 The structure is straightforward.
 A complete restatement of the ritornello ends the A section in D minor (bar 38) and the B section begins with an emphasis on the light of heaven.
 Here the weeping motives are temporarily absent and this middle section culminates in an extraordinary bar (51) where voice and obbligato lines both reiterate the motive of hope, but slightly ′out of sync′ with each other.
 The light of heaven may have been perceived from afar but our lowly spirit has not yet fully bonded with it.

 The A section returns in bar 53 but in the key of C minor, thus preventing Bach from making use of an exact da capo reprise as in the first movement.
 But there is nothing surprising about this.
-His practice at this time was to aspire to through-composed musical structures eschewing conventional, and tonally restricting repeats.
+His practice at this time was often to aspire to through-composed musical structures eschewing conventional, and tonally restricting repeats.

 After all of the angst of this work it is slightly surprising to find it ending with a rather nondescript major-mode chorale.
 Perhaps Bach felt that he had given his audience a sufficiency of tears and sorrow and that he should leave them reflecting on a more positive note.
 But it remains an unusually lame conclusion to an emotionally highly charged musical experience.